 - Unrestricted net assets are free of donor-imposed restrictions.
 All revenues, gains and losses that are not temporarily or permanently restricted by donors are included in this classification.
-All expenditures are reported in the unrestricted class of net assets, since the use of restricted contributions in accordance with the donors' stipulations results in the release of the restriction. - Temporarily restricted net assets are limited as to use by donor-imposed restrictions that expire with the passage of time or that can be satisfied by use for the specific purpose. - Permanently restricted net assets are amounts required by donors to be held in perpetuity, including gifts requiring that the principal be invested and the income or specific portions thereof be used for operations.

-The Agency had no temporarily or permanently restricted net assets as of September 30, 2014 and 2013.
+All expenditures are reported in the unrestricted class of net assets, since the use of restricted contributions in accordance with the donors' stipulations results in the release of the restriction. - Temporarily restricted net assets are limited as to use by donor-imposed restrictions that expire with the passage of time or that can be satisfied by use for the specific purpose.
+The Agency's temporarily restricted net assets as of September 30, 2015, relate to funds to be used for the Make a Mark program.
+The Agency had no temporarily restricted net assets as of September 30, 2014. - Permanently restricted net assets are amounts required by donors to be held in perpetuity, including gifts requiring that the principal be invested and the income or specific portions thereof be used for operations.
+The Agency had no permanently restricted net assets as of September 30, 2015 and 2014.